cosmos/ibc-go/docs/ibc/proposals.md

 ## Important considerations

-Please note that from v1.0.0 of ibc-go it will not be allowed for transactions to go to expired clients anymore, so please update to at least this version to prevent similar issues in the future.

-Please also note that if the client on the other end of the transaction is also expired, that client will also need to update.
+Please note that if the client on the other end of the transaction is also expired, that client will also need to update.
 This process updates only one client.